adaptyteam/adapty-docs/versioned_docs/version-2.0/ff-action-flow.md

 import Zoom from 'react-medium-image-zoom';
 import 'react-medium-image-zoom/dist/styles.css';

+Here’s the improved version:

-Once you created all variables and linked them to the paywall page, let's move on to showing the paywall data in the beautiful paywall you have designed in FlutterFlow.
+After adding the Adapty Plugin as a dependency to your FlutterFlow project, it's time to build the flow that retrieves Adapty paywall data and displays it on the paywall you've designed in FlutterFlow.

-In order to show data in your paywall, we will need to:

-1. Request Adapty paywall.
-2. Request Adapty paywall products.
-3. Check if the data is successfully received.
-4. If yes, show the product title and price in our paywall page.
-5. If not, show an error message.
+We first need to receive the paywall data from Adapty.
+We'll start by requesting the Adapty paywall, then its associated products, and finally checking if the data was successfully received.
+If successful, we’ll display the product title and price on the paywall page.
+Otherwise, we'll show an error message.

+Let's get started!

 ## Step 1.1.
 Request Adapty paywall
+As mentioned, to display data in your FlutterFlow paywall, we first need to retrieve it from Adapty.
+The initial step is to get the Adapty paywall itself.
+Here’s how:

 1. Open the **Actions** section in the right pane.